mvolkmann/blog/src/python/python-testing.md

 ```

+Pytest provides some built-in fixtures.
+The `capsys` fixture enables writing test that
-To write a test that asserts what a function will write to stdout or stderr,
+asserts what a function will write to stdout or stderr,
-use the provided `capsys` fixture.
 For example:

 ```python
 def test_greet(capsys):